theinnovhouse/iDoc-App-Equinox/README.md

 * The backend is made with MonoDB and Express and written on NodeJS.

 # Whats Next for i-Doc ?
+* What we are planning is to take i-Doc to the next level by collaborating with Government bodies and including ervery citizens data into i-Doc, so thatevery i-Doc will have data of every citizen and this would help the nation to treat all their citizens in-personal.
+* Other than that we are on a research of how to implement mental disease diagnosis on our app, since right now we ae only focusing on diseases which are visible on you body.
+* We are also planning to add fall detection and various other emergency service on our app.

 # How To Use 🛑
 ### The app consists of four main sections: